 Newton County maintains a Watershed Protection Overlay District (including the Yellow River) as part of its zoning ordinance.
-The district requires a 100 foot natural and undisturbed buffer adjacent to perennial streams and an additional 50 foot setback for septic tanks and their drain fields and structures.
+The district requires a 100-foot natural and undisturbed buffer adjacent to perennial streams and an additional 50-foot setback for septic tanks and their drain fields and structures.
 Other uses must also meet specified conditions.
 The County has expressed a desire to preserve more of the riparian area through means including conservation easements, increased development regulations, and fee-simple acquisition of flood zones, buffers, and wetlands along the corridor.

-REGIONALLY IMPORTANT RESOURCES MAPS
+REGIONALLY IMPORTANT RESOURCES (RIR) MAPS

-The following maps highlight Regionally Important Resources at regional and county scales.
+The following maps illustrate all designated Regionally Important Resources (RIRs) within the Northeast Georgia Region at regional and county scales.